varigence/docs/bimlflex/user-guide/upgrading-bimlflex-through-bimlstudio.md

 ## Upgrade progress

-All upgrade progress is logged to the output window in BimlStudio.
+Upgrade progress messages are logged to the output window in BimlStudio.

 ## Post upgrade

 Once the upgrade is completed, restart BimlStudio and reopen the project to apply the new Bundle.

+## Separate database upgrade

+For other databases not defined in the project (such as a production BimlCatalog database), use the `Upgrade Assets` dialog and specify the connection strings separately to the database server.

+For database servers not available from the development environment, use the BimlFlex utility application to deploy the upgrade or contact BimlFlex support for a separate Dacpac for scripted deployments.

+## Post upgrade testing

-Once the project and databases have been updated, refer to the [testing documentation](upgrade-and-testing-process.md) to validate that the new version provides the same output as before
+Once the project and databases have been updated, refer to the [testing documentation](upgrade-and-testing-process.md) to validate that the new version provides the same output as before.